domizzo98/Bloodcells_imageclass/README.md

 - **EfficientNetV2B0** showed instability, likely due to excessive complexity for the dataset.

-Data Augmentation
+## Data Augmentation

 Tested RandomFlip, Translation, Rotation, Brightness, and Contrast.

 Optimal set: RandomFlip, RandomTranslation, RandomRotation, significantly enhancing performance.

-Simplified Architectures
+## Architectures

-ResNet-like: Stable performance and validation loss.
+- **ResNet-like**: Stable performance and validation loss.

-DenseNet: Inferior to ResNet.
+- **DenseNet**: Inferior performance compared to ResNet.

-Vision Transformer: Stable but less effective.
+- **Vision Transformer**: Stable but less effective.

-InceptionResNetV2 (Simplified): Best performance at 97.2% accuracy.
+- **InceptionResNetV2 (Simplified)**: Best performance at 97.2% accuracy.

-Final Model
+## Final Model

-A reduced InceptionResNetV2 with three Inception ResNet Block A and one Reduction Block A. Key features:

-Batch normalization on standard layers.

-Residuals scaled by 0.1 for stability.
+A reduced **InceptionResNetV2** with three Inception ResNet Block A and one Reduction Block A, Batch Norm on standard layers, and residuals scaled by 0.1 for stability.

-Augmentation: RandomFlip provided optimal results.
+- Augmentation: RandomFlip provided optimal results.

-Applications: Bounding box isolation, cell counting, and cytological analysis.

-Conclusions
+## Conclusions

-Optimal models depend on dataset size and characteristics.
+- Optimal models depend on dataset size and characteristics.

-Simpler architectures can outperform complex ones on smaller datasets.
+- Simpler architectures can outperform complex ones on smaller datasets.

-Data augmentation is crucial for limited data.
+- Data augmentation is crucial for limited data.

-Next Steps

-For production, distill the model into a smaller architecture (e.g., ResNet) to improve speed and efficiency.

-References

-MobileNetV2: Sandler et al.

-ResNet: He et al.

-DenseNet: Huang et al.

-Vision Transformer: Dosovitskiy et al.

-InceptionResNetV2: Szegedy et al.

-This README summarizes the project’s objectives, methods, and findings.
-For implementation details, refer to the project notebook.